4 HIV in mother and baby

 4-14 Can people with HIV infection remain well?

 Yes.
 Both adults and children with HIV infection can remain well for many years if they lead a healthy lifestyle and take antiretroviral medication.
+All children and adults with HIV infection should take ARVs for life.

 4-15 What are anti-HIV medicines?